 .

 Knowing when and where the insect vector(s) feed can also help avoid exposure to vectors of concern.
-For example, mosquitoes are attracted to stagnant water supplies (so avoid, remove, cover contained water), and ticks are more prone to grassy woody areas.
+For example, mosquitoes are attracted to stagnant water supplies (avoid, remove, or cover contained water), and ticks are more prone to grassy woody areas.
 Learn about vector threat habitats and times of day in areas that you will be in.

 DoD specifies requirements for vaccines and prophylaxis medications